-The natural beauty and vast landscapes of Zambia lend themselves perfectly for Zambia safaris and tours.
-Choosing Zambia as your vacation destination ensures you experience an authentic African wilderness trip.
-Zambia has unbelievable waterways to experience and explore, including the majestic Victoria Falls, which is one of the seven greatest natural wonders of the world.
-You’ll also get to experience both the North and South Luangwa National Parks – as well as the beautiful Bangweulu Swamps.
+Choosing a Zambia safari as your vacation destination will ensure that you experience an African wilderness trip unlike any other.
+The wildlife is plentiful, and the vast landscapes and unbelievable waterways, including one of the seven greatest natural wonders of the world, Victoria Falls, provide a backdrop to your safari in Zambia that simply cannot be matched.
+Experiencing both the North and South Luangwa National Parks – as well as the beautiful Bangweulu Swamps – is well worth it.
 These parks are famous for their large wildlife population, birdlife and incredible game–viewing safaris.

-Discover Zambia when setting foot in one of the greatest wildlife sanctuaries in the world, South Luangwa National Park.
+Discover one of the greatest wildlife sanctuaries in the world, South Luangwa National Park in Zambia.
 The valley in South Luangwa boasts a wide variety of interesting vegetation with the landscape dotted by trees such as mopane, leadwood, winterthorn, ivory palm, marula, tamarind and baobab.
-A Zambia wildlife safari in this wilderness will bring sightings galore of leopard, lion, elephant, wild dog, bushbuck and puku as well as more than 400 different birds, including black-headed herons, crowned cranes, bee-eaters and ground hornbills.
+A Zambia wildlife safari will offer sightings galore of leopard, lion, elephant, wild dog, bushbuck and puku as well as more than 400 different birds, including black-headed herons, crowned cranes, bee-eaters and ground hornbills.
 Enhance your Zambia vacation with the option to visit the Kafue National Park, one of the country’s oldest and largest wildlife areas.
-Covering more than 22 000 square kilometres, Kafue offers intimate animal encounters and wildlife experiences.
+Covering more than 22 000 square kilometers, Kafue offers intimate animal encounters and wildlife experiences.
 The Kafue River is a vital life source, drawing great herds of elephants and buffalo, with sightings of a variety of predator species guaranteed.
 Bird enthusiasts will have a field day in Kafue, with more than 500 species present.

 The Cookson’s Wildebeest is a subspecies of the blue wildebeest, making it a compelling reason to explore the South Luangwa National Park in Zambia.
 Endemic to the Luangwa Valley, these animals add to the park’s allure and are predominantly concentrated in the northern regions of the reserve.
 Distinguishing themselves from their counterparts, Cookson’s Wildebeest exhibit distinct characteristics that make them truly unique.